hohno-46466/cZone--Processing4--Tools/README.md

          ├──  00doit.sh
          └──  sketch_20230529a_POTdemo3.pde

-     2 directories, 4 files (Fri Jun  2 13:54:06 JST 2023)
+     2 directories, 4 files (Tue Jun  6 06:56:23 JST 2023)

-    (Note: 00doit.sh above will not be stored in the GitHub repository)
+    (Note: The above 00doit.sh is for the author's internal use only and will not be stored in the GitHub repository)

 Note:   url = https://github.com/hohno-46466/cZone--Processing4--Tools
 Note:   url = git@github.com:hohno-46466/cZone--Processing4--Tools.git